-Regent’s University London has had a second consecutive impressive year in the National Student Survey (NSS), recording an overall satisfaction rate of 86 per cent, a 2.5 per cent increase from 2017, which raises Regent’s 56 places in the overall ranking to joint 36th, and joint 7th out of London universities.
+Regent’s University London has had a second consecutive impressive year in the National Student Survey (NSS), recording an overall satisfaction rate of 86%, a 2.5% increase from 2017, which raises Regent’s 56 places in the overall ranking to joint 36th, and joint 7th out of London universities.

 To compare the results against the benchmarks set by the OfS, Regent’s rises to 20th in the UK and 4th in London.
 Overall, Regent’s scored above benchmark in six out of nine survey sections, which bodes well for the University’s entry into the Teaching Excellence Framework (TEF) next year.

-Only the second year that Regent’s has taken part in the survey, two programmes recorded particularly high results in overall satisfaction: 100% in BA Film, TV & Media Production, and 91.67 per cent in BSc Psychology.
+Only the second year that Regent’s has taken part in the survey, two programmes recorded particularly high results in overall satisfaction: 100% in BA Film, TV & Media Production, and 91.67% in BSc Psychology.
 The high levels of satisfaction in BA Film, TV & Media Production are indisputable, with the programme performing above average on almost every question and recording high results across the board.

 William Harris, Head of Programme for Film, Media and Performance commented: “We are immensely proud of the NSS results for Film and Screen subjects at Regent’s.